elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/imagecache_actions/image_effects_text/README.txt

    - alt (string) ...
    - title (string) ...
    - ...

+$image_style is an associative array containing the current image style being processed.
+It ocntians a.o.:
+- isid: the unique image style id
+- name: machine name.
+- label: Human readable name.
+- effects: An array with the effects of this image style, ordered in the way they should be applied.

+$image_effect_id is an int containng the unique id of the current image effect being applied.
+This can be used to look the current image effect up in the
+$image_style array.

 Of course there are many other possible useful globals.
 Think of:
 - base_url